© 2004–2026

 CharAnalysis was written in MATLAB with resources from the University of Washington, Montana State University, the University of Illinois, the University of Idaho, and the University of Montana.

-Version 2.0 was developed with the assistance of Claude, an AI assistant by Anthropic.
+Version 2.0 (MATLAB) was developed with the assistance of Claude, an AI assistant by Anthropic.
 Claude assisted with code modernization, bug fixes, architecture redesign, and documentation.
 All code was reviewed and validated by the author against Version 1.1 reference outputs.